 IV.
 The cinematic sidekick for Dylan was a new creation – Marcus, played by Sam Huntington, who had previously appeared with star Brandon Routh in the ill-fated Superman Returns (2006).

 (Poor Routh.
-If only he had also starred in Frank Miller’s 2008 movie The Spirit he could have notched an all-time Hat Trick for starring in unfortunate comic book adaptations.)
+If only he had also starred in Frank Miller’s 2008 movie The Spirit he could have notched an all-time Hat Trick for starring in unfortunate comic book adaptations.
+Talk about not even being able to win for losing.)

 V. Marcus’ shtick was that he got bitten by a zombie early in the movie and, naturally, became one himself as the story progressed.
 He had to get used to life as a zombie, which in this movie’s universe, meant he had to acclimate himself to New Orleans’ subculture of zombies.
 The city also had subcultures of vampires, werewolves, etc in a horror version of the hidden alien races from Men in Black.